ihr-it-projekt/DayZModsInfo/DayZCasinoV2/Readme.md

       }
     ],
     "gameObject": "Casino_Pacman",
-    // the game object that will placed in landscape "minBet": 10,
+    // the game object that will be placed in landscape "minBet": 10,
     "maxBet": 10000,
     "maxWinQouta": 5
     // max Factor for multiply the bet when a player win },
   "configVersion": 4,
-  // config file version NEVER CHANGE THIS it is needed to automaticaly update the config file when new values will added "enablePlayLogs": 1
+  // config file version NEVER CHANGE THIS it is needed to automatically update the config file when new values are added "enablePlayLogs": 1
   // here you can enable game logs.
-1=on 0=off In DayZCasionV2 config folder will created for every day a new file when player plays a game.
-The name of the file is yeahr-month-day_play.csv for example "2020-2-1_play.csv in this file are four columns "time" "game" "playerid" and "win/lose".
+1=on 0=off In DayZCasinoV2 config folder will be created for every day a new file when player plays a game.
+The name of the file is year-month-day_play.csv for example "2020-2-1_play.csv in this file are four columns "time" "game" "playerid" and "win/lose".
 Example: 15:43:22 ;BlackJack;76561198196317725;15;
 }

 ````